NF01/VisualDon/README.md

 # VisualDon
-Repository for the VisualDon course
+Repository for the VisualDon course taught at HEIG-VD university